ricxi/a5-seg2105z/README.md

 * Bootstrap (CSS Framework)

 ### A note about the Go struct
-The structs in Go look a lot like structs in C. However, they are a bit more versatile and may look a bit confusing.
+The structs in Go look a lot like structs in C. However, they are a bit more versatile, but may be used in a way that may look confusing.
+I am including a short explanation here of how they are used because it also tripped me out in the beginning when I was researching on how to build a web app in Go.
 1. Methods can be added to structs in go, so OOP design can be used

 2. structs can also be used to work with JSON data
 So, in the project, there are going to be a few different usages of structs.
 structs used to create and store